dacheung-rh/fusedemo/README.md

 # CDC Fuse Demo

-This fuse demo application developed uing camel springboot.
+This fuse demo application developed using camel springboot.
 It consumed CDC kafka topics and update the change history to MongoDB.

 ## build with testKafkaConsumerCDCRoute test
 ------------------------------------------------